 Do we value our personal data?

-In the second part of our ‘Making the IoT Trustworthy’ theme, psychologist Anna Skatova explores the value that we place on our personal data.
+In the second part of our ‘Making the IoT Trustworthy’ theme, psychologist Anya Skatova explores the value that we place on our personal data.
 Do we truly understand the benefits and the risks of sharing our data?

 We all value our privacy, but we may value it in different ways.
 Consider a school friend who regularly posts details about their life on Facebook, or a work colleague who refuses to have a Facebook account because they worry about who can see what they post.
-These everyday decisions reveal attitudes about how much these people value keeping their personal data (and, to certain extend, their life) private.
+These everyday decisions reveal attitudes about how much these people value keeping their personal data (and, to certain extent, their life) private.

 In a world of digitized personal data the issue of ‘privacy’ is not easy to define.
 As an individual, it is also not easy to figure out which decisions to make in order to share or not share your personal data in a way which is aligned with your subjective, personal perception of privacy for yourself and your loved ones.